metablaster/WindowsFirewallRuleset/README.md

 To revert to your old firewall state, you will need to delete all the rules from GPO, and set all properties to "Not configured" when right clicking on node `Windows Defender Firewall with Advanced Security - Local Group Policy Object`\
-Deleting all rules or reveting to previsous state can also be done with `ResetFirewall.ps1` script.
+Deleting all rules or reverting to previous state can also be done with `ResetFirewall.ps1` script.

 # Manage loaded rules